UK e-Exam Booking Process

-The CAA has transitioned from paper-based examinations to electronic-examinations (e-Exams) for the ATPL licensing examinations.
-The e-Exams service has been introduced to coincide with the introduction of the new CAA-wide dedicated customer portal domain, as all CAA customers will in future register via the CAA website portal to use CAA regulatory and non-regulatory services.
+The CAA uses electronic-examinations (e-Exams) for the ATPL licensing examinations and a CAA-wide dedicated customer portal domain, as all CAA customers will in future register via the CAA website portal to use CAA regulatory and non-regulatory services.

 How to Register for your e-Exam

 Bristol Groundschool students wishing to sit a UK CAA e-Exam will be required to register for the e-Exams service.
 To register, please go to https://sso.caa.co.uk/adfsweb/Register.aspx and register a portal account (setting username and password).
 Login to your portal account and complete the Identity Submission Request, and provide personal details including permanent address; full name, date of birth; gender, telephone number.
 Confirm your identity by providing high-resolution scanned/photographed images of ‘primary’ and ‘secondary’ evidence.
 The types of required evidence are described in the e-Exams registration process but will include examples such as Passport or Driving Licence.
 Please note that without satisfying this stage of the registration process the candidate will not be able to progress to the examination booking system.
 Successful completion of the registration will result in a system generated notification being emailed to the candidate advising that they are now eligible to access the CAA TASMAN e- Exams service.
 Then, login to your portal account and select the option to apply for the e-Exams service.